-HOUSTON (CW39) – To continue Work Zone Awareness Week we want to highlight the dangers of heat stress in construction.
-Heat stress is a combination of heat generated from physical activity, environmental factors, and clothing.
+HOUSTON (CW39) – Heat stress is a combination of heat generated from physical activity, environmental factors, and clothing.
 Construction workers are particularly prone to experiencing heat stress.
 They are often exposed to hot environments or extreme heat.
 Workers can be at risk of heat-related illnesses and injuries.

 Construction work is labor intensive which can cause the body to generate excessive heat during the hottest times of the year.
 Jobs may also expose workers to heat sources that are part of the work process such as welding or laying hot asphalt.
 Non-climate-controlled spaces, such as attics and crawlspaces have little circulation which can aid in your body’s heating process.